 So take a page out of Rose’s book: Don’t shudder at your middle school or high school photos, even if it’s difficult (believe us … we know).
 Instead, know that we’ve all made aesthetic mistakes and that your past beauty blunders are simply the stepping stones that brought you to where you are today.

 Rose certainly hasn’t lost her sense of humor.
-“On a plane, I’ll always put a sheet mask,” she went on to tell The Coveteur.
+“On a plane, I’ll always put a sheet mask on,” she went on to tell The Coveteur.
 “It’s so mortifying for people to walk past—I look like some sort of crazy Freddy Krueger–type person.
 The thing I find about flying is that I get so dehydrated, and sheet masks are the best because they’re easy.
-If I’m in a cheeky mood, I kind of enjoy the fact that a flight attendant will walk past and double take.”
-Aside from sheet masks, sleep, and plenty of water, Rose swears by Urban Decay Perversion Mascara ($22) to look well-rested and wide-awake.
+If I’m in a cheeky mood, I kind of enjoy the fact that a flight attendant will walk past and double-take.”
+Aside from sheet masks, sleep, and plenty of water; Rose swears by Urban Decay Perversion Mascara ($24) to look well-rested and wide-awake.

 Can we take a moment to process that Amandla Stenberg is only 18 years old?
-She has already become an important voice on issues of sexuality, gender, and cultural appropriation.
-But that doesn’t mean she’s never struggled with insecurity and identity.
-Publicly voicing her struggles wasn’t easy, but creating opportunities for dialogue helped keep her accountable and set an incredible example for other people.
+They have already become an important voice on issues of sexuality, gender, and cultural appropriation.
+But that doesn’t mean they’ve never struggled with insecurity and identity.
+Publicly voicing their struggles wasn’t easy, but creating opportunities for dialogue helped keep them accountable, and set an incredible example for other people.

 As Stenberg said in a Teen Vogue interview last year, “I kind of had a moment with myself, like, ‘OK.
 Is this what you want to do?
 Do you actually want to talk about issues?
 Is it worth it?’
 There are still moments now where I’m like, ‘Whoa, this is a lot of pressure.’
 But it’s worth it because when people come to me and say, ‘I’m more comfortable in my identity because of you,’ or ‘I feel like you’ve given me a voice,’ that’s the most powerful thing ever.”